sch3fr/culsMD/README.md

 # Markdown Languages @ CULS

 <p> This is a repository for my homework from Markdown Languages class at CULS.
 There are two projects.
-The Data one with XML, XSD and XSL, and the HTML one, including a CSS file. </p>
+The Data one with XML, XSD and XSL, and the HTML one, including a CSS file. <br>
+The Demos folder contains actual files I worked on in class.</p>

 ## Requirements